Clan Rising

 Major-General Sir John Malcolm, GCB, KLS

-The Eskdale tenant farmer's son who sailed for India at twelve, led three British diplomatic missions to the Qajar court at Tehran between 1799 and 1810, governed Bombay 1827 to 1830, and wrote the *History of Persia* that remained the standard English-language history of the country for the next century.
+The Eskdale tenant farmer's son who sailed for India at twelve, led three British diplomatic missions to the Qajar court at Tehran, governed Bombay, and wrote the History of Persia that was the standard English reference for a century.

-He was sworn in as Governor of Bombay on 1 November 1827 and served the three-year tenure to October 1830.
-The tenure was the consolidation of his Company career: he ran the civil administration of the western Indian presidency, oversaw the judicial reorganisation of the Bombay High Court, dealt with the Konkani coastal-piracy problem on the basis of the diplomatic technique he had developed in the previous decade, and presided over the transition of Bombay from a secondary presidency into the principal western-Indian commercial-and-administrative centre that the British-Indian establishment was building.
-He returned home in 1830 to a London political career; he sat as a Tory MP for Launceston, 1831 to 1832, opposed the Reform Bill, lost the seat at the 1832 general election, and died of paralysis at his London house at 11 Hyde Park Corner on 30 May 1833, sixty-four years old.
-He is buried at the parish church of St James's, Westminster.
-The Malcolm name in the Scottish-side catalogue is the patronymic of Mael Colm (servant of Columba), the standard Gaelic-Christian compound of the medieval Highland tradition; he carried it from a Eskdale tenant-farming family into the diplomatic construction of the British position in Persia and the wider Indian Ocean.
+He was sworn in as Governor of Bombay in November 1827 and served the three-year tenure, running the civil administration of the western presidency and overseeing its judicial reorganisation as Bombay grew into the principal western-Indian commercial and administrative centre.
+He returned home in 1830, sat briefly as MP for Launceston, and died at his London house on 30 May 1833, sixty-four years old.
+He is buried at St James's, Westminster.
+The Malcolm name, the Gaelic-Christian compound servant of Columba, he carried from an Eskdale tenant-farming family into the diplomatic construction of the British position in Persia and the wider Indian Ocean.

 Achievements